 Lamoni Rose Hill Cemetery

-1885 - Rose Hill created with Dancer land
+1885 - Rose Hill established on Dancer's land

 1885

-In October 1885 David & Roselia Dancer sold a piece of land where son Albert was buried in 1881 to establish Rose Hill Cemetery (see 1885 deed).
-It sold for $115 to trustees Elijah Banta (pres), Roselia Dancer (VP), and Seth Bass (sec).
-Roselia had key influence on its formation.
-In 1886 the first lots got platted north of this border– of no concern to Roselia but the Dancer heirs corrected this in 1922.
+In October 1885, David and Roselia Dancer sold land where their son Albert was buried in 1881 to establish Rose Hill Cemetery (see 1885 deed).
+It sold for $115 to trustees Elijah Banta, Roselia Dancer, and Seth Bass, with Roselia guiding its formation.
+In 1886, burial lots were platted north of the original border, overlooked by the Dancers and trustees.
+The Dancer heirs corrected this in 1922.

-The photo shows the initial cemetery (area A), the dotted encroachment line, and the Dancer family plot where son Albert is buried (the first burial).
-Albert's tree trunk monument is at the center of their plot.
-Notably, the Dancers paid the full price of $45 for their 9 lots (3x3 layout) in 1886.
+The photo shows the original cemetery (Area A), the encroachment line, and the Dancer family plot with nine lots (3x3 layout).
+Albert's tree trunk monument stands at the center, the first burial.
+Notably the Dancers paid full price for their nine lots in 1886.

 1898

-In August 1898, Rose Hill's trustees purchased 2 acres, area B, from the RLDS church for $150 (see deed).
-This addition moved the west edge of Rose Hill 8 rods, or 132', to the west where the fenceline is now.
-The vertical length of this addition was 40 rods, or 660', more than the 588' length of area A purchased in 1885.
-Area A had encroached beyond its north border when burial lots were first platted, but now there was a presumption that area A and B had the same 660' length which made Rose Hill a perfect rectangle.
-More lots were platted and sold above area A up to the 660' line.
-The rectangular shape for Rose Hill cemetery can be seen on the 1898 Lamoni City Plat.
+In August 1898, Rose Hill's trustees purchased 2 acres (Area B) from the RLDS church for $150 (see deed).
+This extended Rose Hill's western border by 8 rods (132 feet) to where the fence line now stands.
+The vertical length of the addition was 40 rods (660 feet), exceeding the 588-foot length of Area A purchased in 1885.
+Burial lots in Area A initially extended beyond the north border, but it was now assumed Areas A and B shared the same 660-foot length, creating a perfect rectangular shape for Rose Hill Cemetery.
+Additional lots were platted and sold above Area A up to the 660-foot line.
+This presumed rectangular layout is evident on the 1898 Lamoni City Plat.

 1922 - Dancer heirs update the borders